-Come on into the store and pick up your Tubbs X-Treme King Cake.
+Come on back next year for your Tubbs X-Treme King Cake.
 Serves 18-20 people or 12-14 cajuns.
 Each king cake carries our guarantee as the "Best King Cake on the Planet."

 King cakes are typically very dry, but our X-treme King Cakes